Dollar to Naira Black Market Today Wednesday 28/08/2024 [aboki fx rate]

-Dollar to Naira Black Market Today Monday 22/01/2024 – See the latest and up-to-date dollar to Naira CBN rate as well as dollar to naira bank rate today.
-Find the Aboki dollar rate in Nigeria today, The official CBN dollar rate, latest dollar to naira news, trends, and updates on this page.
+Dollar to Naira Black Market Today Wednesday 28/08/2024 – See the latest and up-to-date dollar to Naira CBN rate as well as dollar to naira bank rate today.
+Find the Aboki dollar rate in Nigeria today, The official CBN dollar rate, latest dollar-to-naira news, trends, and updates on this page.

 Dollar to Naira Black Market Today

-How Much is Dollar to Naira and the official Exchange Rate Today, 22nd January 2024?
+How Much is Dollar to Naira and the Official Exchange Rate Today, Wednesday 28/08/2024?

 Please note that the Central Bank of Nigeria (CBN) does not recognize the parallel market (black market), as it has directed individuals who want to engage in Forex to approach their respective banks.
 The parallel exchange rate (black market rate) always differs from the CBN rate.